kukuu/system-design-architecture/README.md

 - Open Closed: The Open-Closed Principle suggests that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
 This means that you can add new functionality without modifying existing code.
 This is typically achieved through abstraction, inheritance, and polymorphism.

 - Liskov Substitution: The Liskov Substitution Principle states that objects of a derived class should be able to replace objects of the base class without affecting the correctness of the program.
-In simpler terms, if a class is a subclass of another class, it should be able to be used interchangeably with the parent class without introducing unexpected behavior.
+In simpler terms, if a class is a subclass of another class, it should be able to be used interchangeably with the parent class without introducing unexpected behaviour.

 - Interface Segregation: The Interface Segregation Principle suggests that clients should not be forced to depend on interfaces they don't use.
 In other words, interfaces should be specific and fine-grained, tailored to the needs of the implementing classes.
-This prevents classes from being burdened with methods they don't need.
+This prevents classes from being burdened and overloaded with methods they don't need.

 - Dependency Inversion: The Dependency Inversion Principle states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Additionally, abstractions should not depend on details; details should depend on abstractions.
 This promotes loose coupling and flexibility, allowing components to be easily replaced or extended without affecting the entire system.